DOTS Score Calculator

 About the DOTS Score Calculator

-DOTS is a bodyweight-adjustment formula introduced in 2019 as an alternative to Wilks.
+DOTS is a bodyweight-adjustment formula introduced as an alternative to Wilks.

 It converts a powerlifting total and bodyweight into a single score so performances can be compared across classes.
 DOTS scores are scaled to stay in a familiar range for lifters who already know Wilks-style numbers.

-Enter your bodyweight and total to calculate a DOTS score for comparison.
+Enter your bodyweight and total to calculate a DOTS score for comparison across modern scoring systems.

 It is useful for comparing totals across bodyweights with the same scoring system used in many modern meets and databases.
 As with any coefficient formula, it is a reference score rather than a complete picture of lifting performance.